nimit95/GoUbiquitous/README.md

 Advanced Android Sample App
 ===================================

 Synchronizes weather information from OpenWeatherMap on Android Phones and Tablets.
 Used in the Udacity Advanced Android course.
+Updagraded this project to work on Android Watch.
+Created a watchface to show time, current weather conditions and min, max temperature of a day.

 Pre-requisites
 --------------